openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-serverless/05-05-scaling/assignment.md

    --annotation autoscaling.knative.dev/target=50
 ```

-> **Note:** *The equivalent yaml for the service above can be seen by executing:
+> **Note:** *The equivalent yaml for the service above can be seen by executing:*

 ```
 cat /root/05-scaling/service-50.yaml
 ```

 Again test the scaling by loading the service.
-This time send 275 concurrent requests totaling 1100.
+This time send **275** concurrent requests.

 ```
-ab -n 1100 -c 275 -t 60 "$APP_ROUTE/?sleep=3&upto=10000&memload=100" && oc get deployment -n serverless-tutorial
+hey -c 850 -z 10s "$APP_ROUTE/?sleep=3&upto=10000&memload=100" && oc get deployment -n serverless-tutorial
 ```

 Notice that at least 6 pods should be up and running.
-There might be more than 6 as `ab` could be overloading the amount of concurrent workers at one time.
+There might be more than 6 as `hey` could be overloading the amount of concurrent workers at one time.

 This will work well, but given that this application is CPU-bound instead of request bound we might want to choose a different autoscaling class that is based on CPU load to be able to manage scaling more effectively.